-You can also use the 211 service offered by the United Way.
+You can also use the 211 services offered by the United Way.
 A telephone operator can refer you to community and social groups, health services, or government services in the community.
 This service is provided free of charge, 24 hours a day, in approximately 150 languages.
 To use the service, dial 211 from any telephone in the area.
-You may also access this information online, at www.fourinfo.com.

 What are some helpful telephone numbers?

 211 – An operator can refer you to Peterborough’s community, social, health or government services.
 Interpreters are available in over 150 languages, 24 hours per day.
 This is a free service.
-You can also access this information online at www.fourinfo.com.
+Learn more about this service.

 411 – An operator will look up a telephone number for you.
 There is usually a small fee for using this service.
 The cost will be added to your telephone bill.
 You can look up telephone numbers online free of charge at www.canada411.ca.